akamf/bash-cheat-sheet/README.md

-# bash-cheat-sheet
-A cheat sheet containg some useful bash commands and explanations

 # Bash Cheat Sheet
+A cheat sheet contaning some useful bash commands and explanations

 | cmd | meaning | explanation | example use |
 | --- | --- | --- | --- |